Athelstan Braxton Hicks: Friendly Societies Act 1875

 He gave evidence in 1890 to the Committee of the House of Lords investigating Child Life Insurance.
 The recent Deptford poisoning case, where Mrs Winters had poisoned three people and set up multiple insurance policies, was raised.

 The Friendly Societies Act 1896 subsequently did bring in limitations on the amount payable on the death of a child.

 Stillbirth

 He also commented on the lack of recording of stillborn babies.
 Under British law stillborn babies were not registered and were not required to be buried in public burial grounds.
 Recording a birth as stillborn saved on funeral expenses and was a way of concealing infanticide.
 Undertakers would often store the bodies of stillborn babies for burial in adults' coffins for a small fee.

+The British Medical Journal in 1895 noted that "It is of the first importance that the disposal of the body of a stillborn child should be made as difficult as possible, and for this purpose the registration of all stillbirths, whether premature or not, should be made compulsory.
+The reckless indifference to child life which leaves stillborn children to be buried in the back garden or cast out upon the dust heap, and their births left unregistered is purely English, and would not be tolerated in any other civilised country."